danielbeardsley/php-call-site-stats/README.md

        }
     }

-    // Use you class like normal
+    // Use your class like you normally would
     // test.php
     $cache = new Cache();
     $value = $cache->get("cachedkey");